fbsql/fbsql/README.md

 </blockquote>

 <strong>Setup JDBC drivers:</strong><br>
+Install the JDBC drivers for your database, and set them up so they are in your classpath.
-To setup your database instance copy all the necessary JDBC drivers jars into <code>&lt;FBSQL_HOME&gt;/fbsql/config/tomcat/webapps/ROOT/WEB-INF/lib</code> directory.
+The easiest way to do this is to copy all the necessary JDBC drivers jars into <code>&lt;FBSQL_HOME&gt;/fbsql/config/tomcat/webapps/ROOT/WEB-INF/lib</code> directory.

 <br>
 <strong>Setup custom classes, resources and jars:</strong><br>